ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section describes the interactions between the joining node and the Group Manager to join an OSCORE group.
 The message exchange between the joining node and the Group Manager consists of the messages defined in {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined in this document.

-## Send the Joining Request {#ssec-join-req-sending}
+## Send the Join Request {#ssec-join-req-sending}

-The joining node requests to join the OSCORE group by sending a Joining Request message to the related group-membership resource at the Group Manager, as per {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
+The joining node requests to join the OSCORE group by sending a Join Request message to the related group-membership resource at the Group Manager, as per {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
 Additionally to what is defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the following applies.

 * The 'scope' parameter MUST be included.
 Its value encodes one scope entry with the format defined in {{sec-format-scope}}, indicating the group name and the role(s) that the joining node wants to take in the group.